jonathan-r-jones/Composable-Batch-Files/README.md

 There is also a PowerPoint presentation, which similar too this Readme file, for this repository located in this repository at CBF.pptx.

+### Batch File Structures

+In the batch file collection here, as Apr-19-2019, there are about 6 types of structures used:

+* %1 - the new functions should be at the bottom of the file.

+* main_function - should be at the very bottom of batch file.

+* preprocessor - implies a top-to-bottom control flow starting at the preprocessor entry point.

+* code_execution_area - implies a top-to-bottow control flow starting at the code_execution_area entry point.
+The newest functions should be at the bottom of the file.

+* %1/code_execution_area hybrid - Goes to the code_execution_area unless a percent 1 is
+provided.

+* custom goto - usually leverage a parameterless call to perform some default functionality.